 Walter came to me a year ago to gold-plate a silver chain he had.
 After a year of daily wear, the plating was coming off in places.
-He came and showed me his watch.
+When we had our first meeting he also showed me his watch.
 He was pretty ticked off.
 He said, “I’ve worn my watch everyday for seven years and there are only these worn spots on the bottom.”
 There was a lot of wear on the bottom, but the top still looked shiny and golden.
-“I had you gold plate my silver chain and I’ve worn it daily and it’s wearing off of the clasp and doesn’t look as shiny as before.
+“I had my silver chain gold plated a year ago, and I’ve worn it daily and it’s wearing off of the clasp and doesn’t look as shiny as before.
 Why is that?”

-Why indeed?
-The plating process on your watch band and on your jewelry aren’t the same thing.
+In this post I explain why gold plating wears off and gold 'plated' watches keep their 'gold' look much longer.
+Why is this?
+The plating process on your watch band and on your jewelry aren’t the same technique, nor are they the same material.
 Let’s look at the differences.
-Pictured is a PVD coated watch band.
+Pictured above is a PVD coated watch band.

 Electroplating vs PVD Coating

 Electroplating is done by jewelers and is a fairly common service.
 The jewelry is immersed in a electrolyte solution (liquid bath) and electrical current is applied to move microscopic metal to deposit on the piece of jewelry.
 The steps are covered in my blog - How Gold Plating Jewelry is Done - with pictures.